gbkr-com/exo/README.md

 The number of steps from data arrival to a delegate is minimal.
 For market data it is one conflating queue to the `Dispatcher`, then one more to the `Delegate`.

+This conflation pattern was working for equity markets in 2012.
+Then it was written in Java.
+It is much now simpler, and more efficient, in Go.

 #### Persistence, logging ...

 `exo` does not prescribe any of these.
 A `Delegate` is free to make those choices as it is 'outside' of the container code.